Offers for our Grahame Park customers

 Employment and Skills

 We provide our residents with a variety of exciting employment and training opportunities.
 Through our programmes we can help residents to achieve their goals.
-This can include support with looking for a job, thinking of a career change or looking for training opportunities.
-For more information please e-mail: SEI@genesisha.org.uk.
+We can help you with looking for a job, thinking of a career change or looking for training opportunities.
+For more please e-mail SEI@genesisha.org.uk.

 We are also offering the following free job clubs: